machuchesteven/sql/concepts/external_tbs.md

 ```

 `NOTE:PARTITION` - this extend Oracle Partition features to allow partitions to reside in both Oracle Database Segments and in External Files and Sources.
 Helps for `Big Data SQL` where large portions can reside in external portions

+with ORACLE_DATAPUMP even the structure of the table is stored outside the table